 That’s what I like to do, too!
-I’m Michele Whiteaker, founder of FunOrangeCountyParks.com.
+I’m Michele Whiteaker, founder of FunOrangeCountyParks.com and protector of all things playful.

-This is where I reveal a simple and time-tested recipe to make family life fun.
+This blog is where I’ll reveal a simple and time-tested recipe to make family life fun.
 The ingredients?
 A daily dose of nature, even if just for a moment.
 A sprinkling of play, even for the adults.
 And, finally, a topping of family trips to plan and work towards.
 The nature and the play are low to no cost.
 The trips can be adjusted to fit different budgets.
+Even the mundane can be an adventure!
+Being outside is a beneficial pastime for everyone.

 - I know how to find outdoor fun in 5 minutes or less.